 Recent studies have discovered that Jupiter’s seemingly colorful cloudscapes are likely caused by the local abundance of only a single haze molecule, called a chromophore, that is red in color.
 This is a relatively new discovery!
 Here, a JunoCam image of the Great Red Spot was scaled by the color difference to its deepest red, and then cut into transparent layers which overlap in regions where more chromophores are concentrated in the clouds.

 Note that it’s common in spacecraft images to see green and blue colors within the clouds as well, but in discussions with experts I learned that those are areas of low cloud density where the color is a byproduct of the scattering of light in the atmosphere rather than reflecting the composition of the clouds themselves.
 The vast majority of images of Jupiter have these colors greatly enhanced, whereas the real planet looks very beige and brown to the naked eye.

-I started with a Juno image of the Great Red Spot, as processed by @_TheSeaning on twitter.
-It took me a while to figure out how to process it not by separating colors, but rather by how far from Red each pixel in the image was.
+I started with a JunoCam image of the Great Red Spot, which was processed by @_TheSeaning on twitter.
+It took me a while to figure out how to re-process it not by separating colors, but rather by how far from Red each pixel in the image was.
 This way the layers will show “amount of redness” by location.
 It’s like a grayscale, but instead of scaling to black and white it’s scaled to the color of the Great Red Spot.

 © Data Arcana 2018.
 All rights reserved.